Purchasing your new home in Fort Walton Beach with Coast to Coast Property Brokers

 And I'll look after all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will send you a Loan Estimate (LE) detailing closing costs within three days of receiving your loan application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of accepting your application.
+Your mortgage lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your loan application.

-The estimate depends on the loan amount.
-RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy, and I'll review the estimate and let you know if everything looks adequate.
+This estimate depends on the loan amount.
+RESPA requirements order that it has to include all closing costs and be within a close range of accuracy, and I'll go over the estimate and let you know if everything looks all right.

-Then it's time to close on your home.
-This should happen at a title company or escrow office and will probably be a smooth and comfortable occasion.
+Then we'll close on your house.
+This will probably happen at a title company or escrow office and will most often be a smooth and hassle-free event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, simply contact me at 8505856466 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at 8505856466 or e-mail me at .